God will surely come to your aid.

 We will invariably need God’s help to endure the resulting distress.

-The Israelite exodus to the Red Sea, the context of God’s promise, includes several lessons that apply to us.
+The context of God’s promise, including the Israelite exodus from Egypt to the Red Sea, includes several lessons that apply to us.